-In Switzerland, the OPAL team is responsible for overall project coordination, providing training and oversight on Companion Modelling approaches, and contributing research on biodiversity and landscape pattern, hydrological services and soil processes.
-Their role is also to promote outreach and project impact.
+In Switzerland, the OPAL team was responsible for the overall project coordination, providing training and oversight on Companion Modelling approaches, and contributing research on biodiversity and landscape pattern, hydrological services and soil processes.
+Their role was also to promote outreach and project impact.

-Professor Jaboury Ghazoul, OPAL project leader, has been recently invited to an expert talk in Bern.
+Professor Jaboury Ghazoul, OPAL project leader, was invited in 2018 to an expert talk in Bern.
 This was organized in the context of negotiations between Switzerland and Indonesia about a free trade agreement that would include palm oil.
 Jaboury made the point that the oil palm issue is more complex than meets the eyes.
 He also stressed that the ban on palm oil for biodiesel, decided by the EU Parliament, reduces Europe’s leverage in terms of negotiating improved standards with Indonesia, and this is not very good.

 Following an article in the NZZ am Sonntag, we were contacted by several stakeholders.
 One of them is Migros, a large retailer shop in Switzerland, with whom we have now regular contact.
 Subsequently, a TV documentary by NZZ about fat has been shown on Swiss TV, including interview on palm oil with our very own Jaboury Ghazoul.